 - Gets extremely upset when people mispronounce his surname as korea.
 People often use it to tease him, as a result.

-- Compulsively carries jelly beans on his person.
+- Compulsively carries jelly beans on his person, has a slight addiction.